qgrid/qgrid.github.io/source/feature/data-columns.md

 order: 1
 ---

-Use column generation mode for a quick start.
-Try `shallow`, `deep` or `cohort` options to explore data in depth.
+Use column auto generation modes for a quick start, try `shallow`, `deep` or `cohort` options to explore data in depth.

 ```typescript
 @Component({